 When raster engraving both small surface areas and larger surface areas the engraving result can differ slightly even when the same laser settings are used.
 Minor fluctuations can occur in depth and in some cases tone of engraving.
 This is based on the power distribution principle.

 Typically if we are engraving a small surface area, the laser power is more concentrated because the strokes of the laser head (the movement from left to right) are in a smaller more focused area.
 As soon as the size of the engraving increases the stroke size i.e. the distance the laser head travels increases, meaning the power distribution of the laser becomes slightly less.
 All engraving has a variance tolerance for this reason.
 The variance is very minor, in terms of depth we are talking 10s of microns, but it can affect the appearance of the engraving on a variety of materials.

 When your artwork is staggered between differing sizes, the laser completes portions of the artwork a stage at a time.
 To demonstrate what we mean, have a look at the following example.

 The laser will begin to work it’s way down the artwork.
 To begin with, the stroke size is fairly thin in relation to the artwork meaning the laser power will be more concentrated.
 As soon as the laser reaches lower down, the stroke size will increase dramatically corresponding to the larger width.
 This can have a impact on laser power distribution causing a minor variance in the engraving depth and strength between the horizontal and vertical strip:

 To get round this, we sometimes need to use a special “high quality engraving” setting.
 This will calculate the entire width of the engraved area of your artwork and apply the same engrave stroke width consistently over the entire job (indicated in grey.)
 This does make the engraving more time consuming and more expensive but ensures a more consistent power distribution.

 This example is quite an extreme case.
 Not all materials require using this setting.
-Typically it is also only when your artwork is quite expensive.
+Typically it is also only when your artwork is quite intricate.